k21971/EvilHack/doc/evilhack-changelog.md

 - Remove unnecessary code from in_hell_effects() and in_iceq_effects()
 - Fix: illithids receiving metallic helmets for sacrifice gifts
 - Tweak to last commit (illithids and metallic helmets as sacrifice gift)
+- Huge or gigantic monsters on a pool/lava tile will not be instakilled if a boulder fills up the pool/lava spot